ubco-cmps/phys111_course/about/syllabus.md

 I have tried extremely hard to make this course focused on learning rather than grading, and where grading is needed, to have policies that are as student-friendly as possible.
 In particular, I hope (and expect) that the following features of the course should eliminate your temptation to cheat or plagiarize:

-- 48 hour grace-period on all homework and lab due dates and deadlines.
+- 48 hour grace-period on all due dates (EXCEPT labs) and deadlines.
 - Long testing window (48 hours) so you can start the tests whenever you're comfortable.
 - Weekly learning logs, homework and reading reflections to make you think about your learning ([metacognition](https://cft.vanderbilt.edu/guides-sub-pages/metacognition/)).
 - Timed tests have generous time limits (allowable time is 1.25x the estimated time).